hanneslsm/windowsxp/readme.txt

 == Description ==

-windowsxp is a custom the for StudioLeismann.com Created by hanneslsm in Sevilla
+A wordpress block theme, inspired by the Windows XP design.
+Just for fun.

 == Changelog ==